sharonraju143/vprofile-project/README.md

 # Database
 Here,we used Mysql DB
 MSQL DB Installation Steps for Linux ubuntu 14.04:
-- $ sudo apt-get update
+- $ sudo apt-get update -y
 - $ sudo apt-get install mysql-server

 Then look for the file :